How to clean foggy glasses (and prevent it!)

 So you just turned off the dishwasher, opened it up to get everything out and once you get to the glasses, you see it.
 Oh no. Horrible.
 Destructive.
 Nasty.
 The glasses are still foggy!
 Why?
 What happened?
 Is it the type of detergent that I’m using or where the glasses too filthy from the start?
-Should I switch to dishwasher tablets or is using gel soap fine?
+Should I switch to How To Use Dishwasher Tablets or is using gel soap fine?
 What did I do wrong?
 Well, it’s a little bit more complicated than that.
 Actually, various factors could play a role in the fogginess of your glasses.

 For starters, the type of detergent that you use and how effective that dishwasher detergent actually is definitely has some impact on how clean your dishes and glasses come it.
 The second factor that could be making your glasses foggy is that Hard-water minerals can create a film build-up on glasses, making them appear foggy and dirty (even though you know they’re actually clean).
 The third factor that could play a role is your dishwasher in and of itself.

 The easiest factor to deal with is the hard-water that could be coming out of your tap.
-Because hard water carries with it certain minerals that interact with your dishes and glasses, the cleaning process of a dishwasher might leave traces of those minerals on your glasses.
+Because hard water carries with it certain minerals that interact with your dishes and glasses, the cleaning process of a How To Deep Clean Your Dishwasher might leave traces of those minerals on your glasses.
 To get rid of that fogginess you only need 3 cleaning essentials (which you probably already have in your house):

 - White vinegar